minio/docs/source/reference/minio-mc/mc-share-list.rst

 .. end-mc-share-list-desc

-The :mc:`mc share list` alias has equivalent functionality to :mc:`mc share ls`.
+The :mc:`mc share list` command has equivalent functionality to :mc:`mc share ls`.

 Applications can perform a ``PUT`` to retrieve the object from the URL.